BRITISH SCHOOL OF MARKETING INTERNATIONAL

 When a Student Enrols

 When a student’s enrolment/application is accepted, British School of Marketing International will send the following items:

 Please note that we can only provide a Letter of Acceptance once we have received full fees or a deposit towards the full tuition fees or an indication from the agent that they have received full fees.

 When a student arrives in the UK, he or she will be asked to show:

-It is your responsibility to ensure that all of the information you provide to British School of Marketing International is true and accurate.
+Please make sure that all of the information you provide to British School of Marketing International is true and accurate.

 Deposits and Fees